Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 That's what a lot of the kids are saying.

 Jerry and Bob.
+But you're saying that.

 Yes.

+That's right.
 Well, I'm going to get to that because you have your own Dorothy Lemour now.

 Oh, yes.

-Now, I got to tell you something.
+Now, I've got to tell you something.
+That's for me to go now.

-But usually, comedy teams are,
+But usually, comedy teams are.

-As Mr.
+As Mr. S.

-S was saying, that's polite.
+was saying,

-That's polite.
+that's polite.

-More than December.
+December.

 No.